movementlabsxyz/MIP/MIP/mip-21/README.md

 ---

-This proposal leverages an attestor-based bridge model to create a frictionless, efficient, and secure cross-chain experience for Movement technologies.
+This proposal leverages an attester-based bridge model to create a frictionless, efficient, and secure cross-chain experience for Movement technologies.